Vancouver Island Wedding Planners & Coordinators

 When should I hire a wedding planner?

-For full planning, hire as soon as you are engaged - ideally 12+ months out.
-For day-of coordination, booking 6-8 months ahead ensures availability, though some coordinators start their work 4-8 weeks before the wedding.
+For full planning, the sooner the better, ideally 12+ months out.
+For day-of coordination, booking 6-8 months ahead ensures you get your first choice.
+Most coordinators start their prep work about 4-8 weeks before the wedding.

 Do I really need a day-of coordinator?